evidentlyai/evidently/README.md

 * 🚦 Both offline evals and live monitoring.
 * 💻 Open architecture: easily export data and integrate with existing tools.

 Evidently is very modular.
-You can start with one-off evaluations using `Reports` or `Test Suites` in Python or set it up as a service to get a real-time monitoring `Dashboard`.
+You can start with one-off evaluations using `Reports` or `Test Suites` in Python or get a real-time monitoring `Dashboard` service.

 ## 1. Reports